n8kolenberg/Klarna-Checkout-Test-Docsify/docs/order-id.md

 ___

 ## Additional Testing
-### Trying with the new test API Credentials
+### Requests with New Test API Credentials
-I tried the request again and still stumbled on the Request not Authorized error.
+I tried the request again and still stumbled upon the Request Not Authorized error.
 I researched what other methods there are to add authentication headers to the request and tried again but with no luck.

 ```javascript
 /*==================================================